 The tests’ multiple choice part takes anywhere from 30 to 50 minutes to complete, including questions that are testing the students’ knowledge on topics that every student must have learned at high school.
 The short answer/essay topics section may differ slightly, depending on which subject is addressed.

-The Science and Math NYS Regents Exams include a short answer section that requires students to solve a few technical problems and they must demonstrate how they did that.
-When students are not familiar with this type of test questions, they may need some time to do so, and it looks like the type of questioning method that’s used at several SAT questions.
+The Science and Math NYS Regents Exams include a short answer section that requires students to solve a few technical problems, and they must demonstrate how they did that.
+When students are not familiar with this type of test questions, they may need some time to do so, and it looks like the sort of questioning method that’s used at several SAT questions.

 On the subject area Social Sciences, the essay or short answer questions are focusing on a limited number of prompts, and students need to choose one or two and write about these subjects in length.